docker/docs/docker-cloud/apps/volumes.md

 ![](images/volumes-from-wizard.png)

 All reused data volumes are mounted on the same paths as in the source service.
-Containers must be on the same host in order to share volumes, so the containers of the new service deploy to the same nodes where the source service containers are deployed.
+Containers must be on the same host to share volumes, so the containers of the new service deploy to the same nodes where the source service containers are deployed.